UniMath/agda-unimath/src/orthogonal-factorization-systems/orthogonal-maps.lagda.md

                            (- ∘ f)
 ```

 is a pullback.
-By swapping the argumens at each vertex, this square is
+By swapping the arguments at each vertex, this square is
 equivalent to

 ```text